Soul (2020 film): Theatrical and streaming

 Soul had its premiere on October 11, 2020, at the BFI London Film Festival.
 It was initially scheduled for theatrical release in the United States on June 19, 2020, but was later pushed back to November 20, 2020, in response to the COVID-19 pandemic, before Disney decided to release the film on Disney+ on December 25, 2020.
 Unlike Mulan, Soul was not released through Disney+ Premier Access, making it free for all subscribers.
 On December 5, 2023, it was announced that Soul, as well as Turning Red (2022) and Luca (2021), would be released in theaters in the United States throughout early 2024, with Soul being released on January 12, 2024.

 In international markets where Disney+ was not available, Soul was released theatrically.
 These included China, the Philippines, Malaysia, Taiwan, Thailand, Singapore, among others.
 The film was included in their lineups of the 2020 Cannes Film Festival and the Rome Film Festival; it opened on October 15.
 In theaters, Soul was intended to be accompanied by SparkShorts short film Burrow, but it premiered on Disney+ instead; the short would accompany the film's 2024 theatrical release.
 A prequel short to Soul was released in 2021, titled 22 vs. Earth.
-It focuses on 22 leading a rebellion against her superiors.
+It focuses on 22 leading a rebellion against her superiors, directed by Kevin Nolting (the film's editor and creative advisor).